openfheorg/education/examples/modulus_picking/README.md

 x⁴+x³+x²+x+1
 $$

-and were x⁴ will be the highest degree of the polynomial.
-For p, we will define the maximum value for the coefficients of the polynomial factors.
+and were $$x^4$$ will be the highest degree of the polynomial.
+For $$p$$, we will define the maximum value for the coefficients of the polynomial factors.
 For example, if we have p=11, then:

 $$
 61x³+12x (mod 11)